 There‘s a reason it‘s called the Roof of Africa.
 Standing at 19,340 ft (5,895 meters) above sea level, ‘Kili’ is a beast of a mountain.
 It’s small in comparison to its bigger brothers in Asia, but still daunting.

-Some sobering figures include: around nine trekkers will die each year on Kili, out of 25,000 people attempting to reach the top.
-Around 60% make it to the summit, while 40% will turn around.
+Some sobering figures include: around ten trekkers will die each year on Kili, out of 35,000 people attempting to reach the top.
+Around 65% make it to the summit, while 35% will turn around.

-But in saying that, hiking uphill for six days with Maasai and Chugga guides, the experience of Kilimanjaro will leave you inspired, exhausted and stronger.
+But in saying that, the experience of Kilimanjaro – hiking uphill for six days with Maasai and Chugga guides – will leave you inspired, exhausted, and stronger.

 This mountain will change you.